Why AI Won't Make Doctors Obsolete

 In the case of EHR’s and medical documentation, this is especially true.
 Studies conducted over the last few years confirm what doctors and patients have been saying off-the-record for a long time: perception and satisfaction of care decreases with the integration of clunky EHR technology.
 A 2020 study conducted across six Mayo Clinic hospitals found that 100% of patients were affected negatively by the EHR switch (to differing degrees).

 The primary reason behind these reactions is that a patients' perceived quality of care is just as important to them as the actual care they receive, and it’s all dependent on the engagement and presence they feel from their provider.
 As people, we need to build relationships and be heard to feel connected and maintain our well being — this is especially vital in the exam room.
-When those elements of a visit are muted, perceived quality of care plummets.
+When those elements of a patient visit are muted, perceived quality of care plummets.
 Outright replacing physicians with advanced computers will only widen this gap.
 Instead, we must design technology that makes it easier for humans to do what they do best.

-The widespread implementation of EHR systems, in a way, is a perfect example of how poorly designed technology, despite intent, can have negative results.
+The widespread implementation of EHR systems, in a way, is a perfect example of how poorly designed technology, despite its intent, can have negative results.
 In certain respects, mountains of documentation tasks created by EHR’s have effectively turned physicians into computers, stripping them of the innate qualities that make them human and all that make healthcare beautiful and altruistic.
 In this new world, physicians are forced to spend more time as clerical administrators and less time providing engaged, personalized care.

 When we dissect the data it becomes clear that, as humans, we prefer other real humans over computers.
 Not an earth shattering finding, perhaps, but one that is important to understand when discussing these topics and the future of healthcare.
 Humans possess the one power that AI can try to mimic, but will never be able to truly master: Empathy.